Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Finite Pulse-Time effects of Arbitrary Beams

-In App.~\ref{sec: Appendix Different-time Commutation} we show that for this setup the Hamiltonian $\hat{H}_3$ of Eq.~\eqref{eq: final Hamiltonian} is (quasi-)commuting at different times within the time scale we are interested in.
+Furthermore, we chose the overall detuning $\delta=-\omega_k-\omega_\mathrm{AC}^{(-)}(0)$ to compensate the differential AC Stark shift $\omega_\mathrm{AC}^{(-)}(0)$ and the recoil frequency $\omega_k$.
+The Heisenberg trajectories for the mean Hamiltonian Eq.~\eqref{eq: mean hamiltonian} can be calculated via the Heisenberg equations of motion, Eq.~\eqref{eq: Heisenberg equation}, which leads to

+Note, that the Heisenberg momentum operator $\vec{P}_H(t)$ is constant in time, so that we can neglect the subscript $H$ in Eq.~\eqref{eq: final Hamiltonian Gaussian beam}.
+Since we do not go beyond the first order of $\delta\mathcal{Z}_R$, the Hamiltonian of Eq.~\eqref{eq: final Hamiltonian Gaussian beam} is (quasi-)commuting at different times.
 Calculating the time-evolution operator,

 the time-ordering operation can thus be ignored.
-Instead, we can directly compute the integral in the exponent approximating all radial components up to the order $\mathcal{O}(\hat{\rho}^2)$ and all $Z$-components to the order $\mathcal{O}(\hat{\mathcal{Z}}^2)$, i.e. the wave packet is sufficiently localized with respect to $w_0$ in radial and $z_R$ in $Z$-direction.
+Instead, we can directly compute the integral in the exponent.
 Introducing further the dimensionless time $\tau=\Omega(0) t$, we obtain the time-evolution operator